TomBrlek/PicoUSB/README.md

 - `scroll`    - scrolls the mouse.
 Negative number scrolls down, possitive scroll up
 - `volume x`  - Modifies the system volume.
 Negative numbers move the volume slider down by x, possitive move it up by x. min volume = 0. max = 100. `volume mute` mutes the speakers.
 - `loop`      - loops everything after this command up until the end of the file
+- `loop x`    - same as loop but stops after x times

 ## Development